The latest reproduction number (R) and growth rate of coronavirus (COVID-19) in the UK.

 How are R and growth rates estimated?

-epidemiological data such as hospital admissions, ICU admissions and deaths – it generally takes 2 to 3 weeks for changes in the spread of disease to be reflected in the estimates due to the time delay between initial infection and the need for hospital care
+- epidemiological data as testing data, hospital admissions, ICU admissions and deaths – it generally takes up to 3 weeks for changes in the spread of disease to be reflected in the estimates due to the time delay between initial infection and the need for hospital care

 Who estimates the R and growth rates?